HealthHackAu2019/Donate-a-Mole/wish_list.md

 If so: consent for us to request pathology report?
  		If Yes: Name, DOB, email,

+####Privacy statement:
+Donate a Mole is bound by Commonwealth and State privacy legislation, including the Privacy Act 1988 (Commonwealth) and the Information Privacy Act 2009 (Queensland).
+In addition, the application must adhere to the guidelines of the National Health and Medical Research Council of Australia, Medicare Australia and is also accountable to The University of Queensland-Human Research Ethics Committee.
+??Also, do we need a full privacy policy, or can awe report something smaller and link to the DRC website- like this:

 ####Wording for consent:
 I give permission for my doctors, other health professionals, hospitals, Qld Cancer Registry or pathology laboratories outside to release information, for example pathology reports, to The University of Queensland concerning my lesion excision that is needed for this project.
 Additionally, I give my permission for Qld Cancer Registry to release pathology reports regarding my previous melanoma diagnosis and other types of invasive cancers.